hackclub/hackclub/workshops/notesToSelf/README.md

 localStorage.setItem("notes", myNotes);
 ```

-But wait, `myNotes` is an object, and we've already discussed that local storage only saves strings.
+But wait, `myNotes` isn't a string, and we've already discussed that local storage only saves strings.
 Let's once again use `JSON.stringify()` to help.
 Change the previous line to include a call to `JSON.stringify()`:

 ```js
 localStorage.setItem("notes", JSON.stringify(myNotes));